 The State will continue evaluation of the Demonstration during the extension term in accordance with the current CMS-approved evaluation plan.
-However, the State will discontinue study of the DWP hypotheses given the removal of the dental-related Healthy Behaviors program.
 Table 2 outlines the hypotheses that will continue to be studied during the extension.

 Table 2.
 Demonstration Evaluation Components